Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 #### 1.5.1.3	Linked List
-•	Linked List is a type of List which is used to store group of object.
+•	Linked List is a type of List which is used to store group of object.<br/>
-•	It is a type of both List as well as Que.
+•	It is a type of both List as well as Que.<br/>
-•	It uses doubly linked Data structure to store the data.
+•	It uses doubly linked Data structure to store the data.<br/>
-•	Here elements can be added by linking object to previous objects.
+•	Here elements can be added by linking object to previous objects.<br/>
-•	In Linked List Manipulation is faster since if we remove elements from the list it will not shift entire cells instead it will just remove the link and add links to previous object.
+•	In Linked List Manipulation is faster since if we remove elements from the list it will not shift entire cells instead it will just remove the link and add links to previous object.<br/>

 |Array List	|Linked List|